-We have discovered that Neudorff Weed killer also kills moss, very successfully.
-The company produce two products, a weedkiller and a moss and algae killer.
-The only difference is that the weedkiller contains a growth retardant which stops the weeds sprouting and so is slightly more expensive.
+The only difference is that the weedkiller contains a growth retardant that stops the weeds sprouting and so is slightly more expensive.
 This is the best weed and moss killer for block paving or tarmac drives.

 Why are my weeds not dying?

 In our experience, the majority of weed killers work.
 The lack of success is down to one or more reasons.

 - Expectations of the weed killer i.e. are you using contact weed killers on perennial weeds?